sodiray/exobase-js/packages/@exobase/use-console-intercept/README.md

+---
+title: 'useConsoleIntercept'
+description: 'A hook to proxy all calls to the console'
+group: 'Init Hooks'
+---

 An Exobase init hook that intercepts calls made to the console functions (log, warn, error, debug) and proxies them to a logger you specify.

 Some engineers or teams may aginst this.
 Thats ok!
 This is a hook I (@rayepps) have used a lot and it's worked incredibly well.
 Locally, we use a simple environment variable check to disable the intercept which gives us beautiful/readable logs in our terminals.
 In production, we have the assurance of knowing that no log can possibly escape our logger because we've proxied the console.log functions directly.